Pranav-prog-master/C_Project_Basics_to_Advances/README.md

 Refer to the source code files for each language.
 Below are sample compilation and execution commands:
 For C: gcc progress.c -o progress && ./progress

+---

+# 🧠 DAY-05 :-Console-Based User Management System
+A robust, cross-platform User Management System designed to demonstrate core principles of data handling, security, and user interaction in different programming languages.

+---

+## 🌟 About This Project
+This repository contains the source code for a console-based application that allows users to register and log in.
+It features a secure, in-memory database and a clean, interactive interface.
+A key feature is the cross-platform password masking, which hides user input for enhanced security on any operating system.

+---

+## ✨ Features
+- User Registration: Allows new users to create an account.
+- User Login: Authenticates existing users with their credentials.
+- Password Masking: Hides password input for security (e.g., shows * instead of characters).
+- Cross-Platform: The C and C++ versions are designed with conditional compilation to run seamlessly on Windows, macOS, and Linux.

+---

+## 🚀 Versions
+This project is available in three different programming languages, each showcasing a unique approach to solving the same problem.

+**C Version** - A procedural implementation that focuses on efficiency and low-level control.
+It uses structs to manage user data and platform-specific APIs to handle secure password input, demonstrating a deep understanding of system-level programming.

+---

+## 🔧 How to Run

+Refer to the source code files for each language.
+Below are sample compilation and execution commands:
+For C: gcc user_management.c -o user_management && ./user_management

+---